97 Best Blog Ideas and Topics That Will Be Popular in 2022

 - 55 best free email marketing tools to grow your subscribers.

 How-to Guides and List Posts are the only two types of posts you need if your goal is to make money blogging.
-While How-to Guides run through steps in a chronological order to achieve an end goal, List Posts list out items or tips in a non-chronological order.
+While How-to Guides run through steps in chronological order to achieve an end goal, List Posts list out items or tips in a non-chronological order.

 Round-up posts contain lists of resources gathered from other bloggers’ content or several resources, including different products, recipes, tips, etc. It could also be a round-up of tools, strategies, statistics, and more.